How Our Animals are Made

 Our handcrafted leather animals are made from full grain Cowhide leather – hides that have never been buffed or sanded, retaining the natural beauty and unique character of the skins.
 We do not hide the scars and wrinkles in the leather and aim to use the markings on our animals where we feel appropriate.

 The leather is chrome-tanned and drummed to a specific recipe to meet our purpose.
 The resulting leather must have some stretch, but not too much, be of a certain thickness, but not too thick or thin, and have good fibre texture.
-We work closely with our UK based tannery to achieve these results.
+We work closely with our UK leather supplier to achieve these results.

 Pattern Laying